- Swiss cheese contains more water, and is usually aromatic, softer, and sweeter than cheddar. While cheddar has a sharper flavor.

 Let’s start with cheddar cheese.
-Cheddar is a type of hard cheese that is typically orange in color (dyed by annatto — otherwise white cheddar) and has a sharp, tangy taste.
+Cheddar is a type of popular semi-hard crumbly cheese that is typically orange in color (dyed by annatto — otherwise white cheddar) and has a sharp, tangy taste.
 It is made from cow’s milk and has a relatively high-fat content.
-Read how it’s made.

 Also, Swiss cheese has “eyes” or small holes throughout it, while cheddar cheese does not.
-The reason for that is due to the different bacteria strains involved, watch how Emmental is made.
+The reason for that is due to the different bacteria strains involved, watch this video of how Emmental is made.
 The carbon dioxide bubbles formed during the fermentation.

-For the aging, Swiss cheese is typically aged for about 4-8 months, while cheddar cheese is between 2 to 18 months.
+For the aging, both are aged cheese.
+Swiss cheese is typically aged for about 4-12 months, while cheddar cheese is between 2 to 18 months or more.
 So, Swiss cheese is a bit younger than cheddar cheese.

-When it comes to nutrition, Swiss cheese and cheddar cheese have similar amounts of calories and fat.
-However, Swiss cheese has similar protein and less cholesterol than cheddar cheese.
+When it comes to nutrition, both Swiss cheese and cheddar cheese have good comparable amounts of calcium, vitamins, protein and fat.
+But overall, Swiss cheese is lighter than cheddar cheese.
 Also, Swiss cheese has less sodium meaning it’s not as salty.
 The downside is the slightly higher lactose (~3-5%) or carbohydrate content in Swiss cheese as compared to cheddar.

 They are both healthy and natural dairy but could be containing high salt, saturated fat and cholesterol.
 If that’s the thing you should be concerned about.

 Some people may prefer Swiss cheese because it has a slightly sweet flavor and a smooth, creamy texture.
 For your children, it has a good story to tell.
-Cheddar cheese is a little saltier and has a crumblier texture.
+Cheddar cheese is versatile, a little saltier and has a crumblier texture.